 I helped our Italian student Paolo give a humorous account of his experiences on the road: The Truckie, the Tamil and the Teacher

 Tony and I had positive overtures from the principal of Homebush West Primary to involve parents after school.
 Then Tony exited and Maissa Swellam took over.
 We were just picking up the pieces when Maissa exited.
 Metro Assist pulled the plug.
-So our co-operation was both promising but a little disappointing in that it didn’t go further.
+So our co-operation was both promising but a letdown in that it didn’t go further.
 We had some difficulty getting a critical mass which didn’t reflect any lack of enthusiasm or ability on our part.
 It’s a challenge attracting people in educational activities that are more socially rather than vocationalIy oriented .

 I must say I’m impressed and a little envious of operations at the Hannaford Centre which assists me with my computer skills.
 The Centre is run by the Inner West Council.
 Their team of assistants work on a voluntary basis.
 They are doing what they want to do when they are back at the office.